nxtexploit/blog/_posts/2025-10-21-how-i-managed-to-check-anyones-sbi-bank-balance-using-just-a-phone-number.md

 #### **Step 1:** Obtaining Account Details:(still works)

 The main challenge was obtaining the victim's account number.
 From an attacker's perspective, bank account numbers aren't publicly available.
 However, I discovered that **NSDL Payments Bank** displays the receiver's complete account details in transaction statements — including account number, IFSC code, and name — when you send money via phone number or UPI ID.
+So, to get the victim's account details, you have to send some money (e.g., ₹1).

 <p align="center">